MJRob1/fx_sim_agg_gui/README.md

 ![FIX.log](resources/FIX.log.png)

-The aggregated FX book is updated and rendered to the screen in a real-time GUi and also displayed in real-time as a ladder in the terminal window as shown below:
+The aggregated FX book is updated and rendered to the screen in a real-time GUI and also displayed in real-time as a ladder in the terminal window as shown below:

 ![FX_ladder](resources/FX_ladder.png)